IBM-Blockchain/blockchain-vscode-extension/README.md

 ```

 ### Connecting to an instance of Hyperledger Fabric

+The extension is compatible with connecting to and interacting with any Fabric 1.4.x network.

 #### Local Fabric
 The extension contains a pre-configured local instance of Hyperledger Fabric named `Local Fabric`, which the extension will automatically pull and use the correct Docker images for.
 It is a pre-configured network with one organization, one peer and one channel.
 It can be enabled and operated under the `Fabric Environments` panel.
-The first time it is started, Fabric images will be installed and an admin identity created in the `Local Fabric Wallet` wallet.
+The first time it is started, Fabric 1.4.4 images will be installed and an admin identity created in the `Local Fabric Wallet` wallet.

 For `Local Fabric` management tasks such as restart and teardown, right click on `Local Fabric` in the `Fabric Environments` panel.

+The `Local Fabric` currently uses Fabric 1.4.4 images.

 #### Connecting to another instance of Hyperledger Fabric
 The extension allow you to connect to any Hyperledger Fabric instance and perform some operational tasks.
 The tasks available are: install, instantiate and registering and enrolling identities.